benoitbeaulieu-ls/lame_writeup/HTB/Lame.md

 ## Metasploit Exploitation

-After stating up metasploit I searched for samba vulnerabilities.
+After starting up metasploit I searched for samba vulnerabilities.
 A few results were listed as you can see below

 ![Screenshot from 2021-04-17 13-46-36.png](../_resources/bbd58b3fdcd74b79875ee6ef9783a011.png)